 Both Microsoft tools create iso images that considerably differ from the full version DVDs.
 They can only install the same Windows edition for which they have been downloaded.

 If you don't want to spend any money now, but still have a look at the final release of Windows 10, you can download a 90 days evaluation version of Windows 10 Enterprise.
-The previous releases Windows 8.x are also available for evaluation.
+The previous release Windows 8.x is no longer available for evaluation.

 After the 90 days are over, these versions can't be converted to a full product by entering a purchased product key.